 One important aspect of our findings is the apparent similarity and interaction between housing credit policies and conventional interest rate policy.
-We find that greater agency mortgage purchases lead to broad declines in short and long-term interest rates.
+We find that greater agency mortgage purchases lead to broad declines in short- and long-term interest rates.
 Our measure of non-cyclically motivated credit policy changes predicts the Romer and Romer (2004) monetary policy shock measure, and expansionary credit policy appears to be accommodated by monetary policy.
 In contrast, we find that credit policy adjusts in order to offset the effects of monetary disturbances.
 It may therefore be necessary to account for credit policy to understand the effects of monetary policy.
 Agency purchase shocks have relatively larger effects on mortgage originations and refinancing activity than interest rate shocks, and influence homeownership regardless of the path of short-term interest rates.
 The quantitative effects of credit and monetary policy shocks on many other variables, including residential investment, are otherwise remarkably similar.

-There are several interesting avenues for future research: Unlike theoretical or multivariate statistical models, our local projections/IV-approach does not allow an assessment of the historical contribution of structural shocks without further assumptions.
-In online appendix A.5, we apply our GSE excess returns identification strategy in an SVAR setting, and we find that the contribution to the short-run variability of mortgage credit and housing starts is substantial and similar to that of monetary policy shocks.
-Future work can verify in more detail whether credit policy shocks are important causal factors in past housing or credit cycles, in particular during the most recent housing boom and bust.
+There are several interesting avenues for future research: Unlike theoretical or multivariate statistical models, our approach does not easily allow an assessment of the historical contribution of structural shocks without further assumptions.
+Future work can verify whether credit policy shocks are important causal factors in past housing or credit cycles, in particular during the most recent housing boom and bust.31 Another interesting avenue for future research is to verify whether the macroeconomic impact of agency mortgage purchases has grown with the rise in the stock of mortgage debt, and whether it varies importantly with the broader financial conditions.
 Our results can be used to help evaluate the credit policy interventions in the recent financial crisis, the possible impact of unwinding the Fed's current mortgage holdings, or the various proposals for GSE reform.
 We have made no attempt at understanding more precisely the nature or implications of the credit frictions and transmission channels through which housing credit policies operate.
-Future work may apply similar cross-sectional identification strategies as Di Maggio et al. (2016), Darmouni and Rodnyansky (2016), or Chakraborty, Goldstein, and MacKinlay (2016) to other housing credit policy events documented in our narrative analysis.
-Finally, it is possible to apply a similar analysis to government mortgage guarantees and securitization.
+Future work may apply similar cross-sectional identification strategies as Di Maggio et al. (2016), Darmouni and Rodnyansky (2017), or Chakraborty, Goldstein, and MacKinlay (2016) to other housing credit policy events documented in our narrative analysis.
+Finally, it is possible to apply a similar analysis to assess the impact of government mortgage guarantees and securitization.

-33The expansion of the GSE's market share from the early 1990s to mid-2004 was dramatic, but came to a grinding halt when, following revelations of accounting fraud, regulators imposed capital surcharges on Fannie and Freddie in the fall of 2004 and eventually portfolio caps in mid-2006.
+31The expansion of the GSE's market share from the early 1990s to mid-2004 was dramatic, but came to a grinding halt when, following revelations of accounting fraud, regulators imposed capital surcharges on Fannie and Freddie in the fall of 2004 and eventually portfolio caps in mid-2006.